Using the A/V equipment in WWH 101 and 102

 - Frequently Asked Questions

-Rooms 101 and 102 of Warren Weaver Hall are mirror images of one another and have identical A/V set ups.
+Rooms 101 and 102 of Warren Weaver Hall have nearly identical A/V set ups, except for the presence of a course capture system and HDMI support in room 101.
 Each has a cabinet with a Windows computer and laptop connection, handheld and lapel wireless microphones and audio equipment, all connected to the projectors and speakers that serve each room.
-Switching from the PC to a laptop occurs automatically.with a few seconds delay. .
+Switching from the PC to a laptop occurs automatically with a few seconds delay.
 Please review the instructions below.

 Each room has a cabinet, which acts as both a podium and media rack.
-In general, the fronts of the cabinets are left open so instructors can access the in-room PCs, its DVD drives, and audio controls.
-Wireless microphones can be found in the supply drawers.
+In general, the fronts of the cabinets are left open so instructors can access the in-room PC, its DVD drive, and audio controls.
+Wireless microphones can be found in the supplies drawers.
 The backs of the cabinets should remain locked.
-Please do not alter the cabling within the cabinets, as this could potentially disable some equipment, inconveniencing other users and the staff who would have to make any replairs.
+Please do not alter the cabling within the cabinets, as this could potentially disable some equipment, inconveniencing other users and the staff who would have to make any repairs.